StardustXR/website/docs/getting-started/tech-overview.md

 - Uses OpenXR as its backend out of the box

 ## IPC
-The Stardust XR IPC uses Unix domain sockets for communication.
+The Stardust XR IPC uses Unix domain sockets for communication and a protocol based on flatbuffers/flexbuffers.

 ## [Protocol](stardust-protocol/protocol.md)
 The Stardust XR protocol is object-oriented, depending on a scenegraph on the server end and scenegraph or functionally equivalent structure on the client end.
 This allows easier implementation of the protocol while still remaining fast and reliable.

 ## Clients
 The clients tell the server what models to draw, where they would like to accept input in, etc. Stardust clients are much more suited to widgets or user interfaces to 2D/XR apps.
-However, if a more fully featured application works better in Stardust it can do that too.